mtangoo/wxDatabase/README.md

  - wxDatabaseResultSet

 **Prerequites**:
-wxDatabase is a library that add databae support to wxWidgets.
+wxDatabase is a library that add database support to wxWidgets.
 So you will need wxWidgets build. wxDatabases works with any wx29 series but you will save yourself a lot of pain by using 3.x instead as we test against that version.

 **BUILDING**
 To build wxDatabase, you need to have the database development files for the database you want to connect (that is headers and library).

 ## USING ODBC
-To Succesful compile with ODBC you need header and libs for your ODBC driver installed.
+To succesfully compile with ODBC you need header and libs for your ODBC driver installed.
 Here are some places to download the files necessary for ODBC

+## USING TDS
+To succesfully compile with TDS you need header and libs for FreeTDS driver installed. wxDatabase has been tested with freetds-1.00.24.
+Download the files from http://www.freetds.org/ and use CMake to build them.

 **WINDOWS**
 - [PostGreSQL](http://www.postgresql.org/ftp/odbc/versions/msi/)